dfenerski/ui5-sample-native-state/README.md

 Can the situation be simplified?
 Probably.
 The thing is, UI5 had its "TypeScript renaissance" in 2023 with stable support releasing and this was a major game-changer for app development.

-The following example application shows a way to manage state natively, without third party libs, while retaining full type safety & avoiding some caveats such as accidental assignment along the way.
+The following example application shows a way to manage state natively, without third party libs, while retaining full type safety and avoiding some caveats such as accidental assignment along the way.

 ##### Disclaimer

 Some things are of course out of scope for this demo, including:

 -   computed / lazy props (such as in `MobX`)
--   one way data flow (some people hate `byId` & do everything through the model)
+-   one way data flow (some people hate `byId` and do everything through the model)

-While not shown as examples here, the following is rather a "pattern" or "a way to structure state" rather than a sealed solution & can therefore be expanded to fit various needs.
+While not shown as examples here, the following is rather a "pattern" or "a way to structure state" rather than a sealed solution and can therefore be expanded to fit various needs.

 # Getting started